Skip to content

 16. What year did the Byzantine Empire fall?
 (Medium)

 Answer: 1453, when Constantinople fell to the Ottoman Empire under Sultan Mehmed II after a 53-day siege.
-This ended the Eastern Roman Empire after nearly 1,500 years of continuous existence.
+It ended an unbroken Roman imperial line reaching back nearly 1,500 years to Augustus.

 17. Who was the first European to reach India by sea?
 (Medium)